mitodl/handbook/development-process.md

 #### &#10146; Create a Branch for the given issue

-Assuming you're working on issue **#123** in GitHub, you create a new branch from master like so:
+Assuming you're working on issue **#123** in GitHub, you create a new branch from master/main like so:

     git checkout -b NEW-BRANCH_NAME origin/master